elsa-hanke/elsa-backend/README.md

 docker-compose -f src/main/docker/sonar.yml up -d
 ```

+Install Dependency-Check plugin from marketplace.
 You can run a Sonar analysis with using the [sonar-scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) or by using the gradle plugin.

 Then, run a Sonar analysis:

 ```
-./gradlew -Pprod clean check jacocoTestReport sonarqube
+./gradlew -Pprod clean check jacocoTestReport dependencyCheckAnalyze sonarqube
 ```

 For more information, refer to the [Code quality page][].